alessandroragano/nomad/README.md

 ![p23_exp3](https://raw.githubusercontent.com/alessandroragano/nomad/main/figs/P23_EXP3_embeddings.png)

 ## ICASSP 2024
-If you use NOMAD or the training corpus for your research, please cite our paper published in [ICASSP 2024](https://arxiv.org/abs/2309.16284).
+If you use NOMAD or the training corpus for your research, please cite our ICASSP 2024 [paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10448028).
 ```
 @INPROCEEDINGS{10448028,
   author={Ragano, Alessandro and Skoglund, Jan and Hines, Andrew},